Tips for Choosing the Best Senior Travel Insurance

 Generali has decades of experience helping travelers.
 There aren’t many travel issues our people haven’t encountered.
 It’s good to have resources like that on your side when you’re traveling and need help.

-Seniors love to travel; in fact, many have been waiting their whole lives to travel, and now’s their time.
+Seniors love to travel; in fact, many have been waiting their whole lives to retire and travel, and now’s their time.
 Travel insurance can help protect their adventures if they choose the right plan.